JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/troubleshooting.md

 If your system has both integrated and dedicated GPUs, ensure that Playnite is using the dedicated GPU and not the integrated one.
 Help is available [here](https://www.digitalcitizen.life/set-which-video-cards-are-used-apps-games-windows-10/).

+**Stuttering background when switching between games specifically**

+Happens usually on integrated or low end GPUs.
+Lower background blur quality and/or intensity in general appearance settings.

 ### Graphical and UI issues

 **Graphical Glitches with Hardware acceleration enabled:**